Bachelor of Science in Physics and Mathematics, Dual Major

 Since the physics major requires 34 hours of mathematics, and the mathematics component of the major requires 45 hours, 11 additional hours of mathematics need to be taken.

-View Bachelor of Science in Physics and Mathematics, Dual Major program information and degree requirements in the University Catalog.
+View the Bachelor of Science in Physics and Mathematics, Dual Major program information and degree requirements in the Academic Catalog.

 Students must apply for admission to Wright State University.